 StorReduce's scalability for large data sets and its very fast throughput make it an ideal solution for on-cloud big data companies wanting to decrease their cloud storage and also use data mining services like Elastic, EMR or Hadoop in real time.

 Data in StorReduce is accessable by standard cloud object storage interfaces and can be used by any big data or analytics service.

-The StorReduce server uses Cloud Object Storage for all persistent data.
+The StorReduce server uses object storage for all persistent data.
 It acts as a client and supports making use of the Amazon S3 REST API or Azure Blob Storage API to store all its data in a single bucket.
-This means StorReduce may be used with any Amazon S3 or Azure-compatible Cloud Storage solution.
+This means StorReduce may be used with any Amazon S3 or Azure-compatible object storage solution.

 In addition to public cloud-based object storage solutions, StorReduce works with all major private object stores including HGST ActiveScale, IBM Cloud Object Storage (formerly Cleversafe), Hitachi Content Platform and SwiftStack.

 Officially supported object storage services include Amazon S3 (including Infrequent Access), Google Object Storage (including Nearline), Azure Blob Storage, IBM Cloud Object Storage, Hitachi Content Platform, HGST ActiveScale, Cloudian, Riak CS and SwiftStack.